anirudra-gupta/commerce/README.md

 ## Running locally

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js Commerce.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) for this, but a `.env` file is all that is necessary.
+It's recommended you use for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control your Shopify store.